Version 5 supported

 Validation using symfony/validator constraints

-The ConstraintValidator class provides an abstraction around symfony/validator, so you can easily validate values against symfony's validation constraints and get a ValidationResult object as a result.
+The ConstraintValidator class provides an abstraction around symfony/validator, so you can easily validate values against symfony's validation constraints and get a ValidationResult object with the result.

 use SilverStripe\Core\Validation\ConstraintValidator;